We have one employee will be joined shortly. He wants to opt out the gratuity as it is part of CTC. is it possible? Need your suggestion.

 From India, New Delhi

-The "gratuity" contemplated under the Payment of Gratuity Act,1972 is strictly a terminal benefit in addition to other terminal benefits whether statutory or otherwise.
-Based on the concept of CTC that is devoid of any specific statutory recognition in the matter of wage and salary administration, some employers project the gratuity which is a future benefit as a periodical outflow of employees' cost so as to misrepresent it as the current cost of employment with the ulterior motive of getting an edge in the matter of salary negotiation.
-The employees also fail to understand that payment of gratuity is contingent upon certain conditions and it requires no periodical financial contribution from him.
-Contracting out is impliedly prohibited u/s 14 of the PG Act,1972.
+The "gratuity" contemplated under the Payment of Gratuity Act, 1972 is strictly a terminal benefit in addition to other terminal benefits, whether statutory or otherwise.
+Based on the concept of CTC that is devoid of any specific statutory recognition in the matter of wage and salary administration, some employers project the gratuity, which is a future benefit, as a periodical outflow of employees' cost so as to misrepresent it as the current cost of employment with the ulterior motive of gaining an edge in salary negotiations.

 From India, Salem

-However. many companies doesn't pay to employees when he leaves before completing 5 years which is unethical.
+However, many companies don't pay employees when they leave before completing 5 years, which is unethical.

 From India, Mumbai

-"many companies doesn't pay to employees when he leaves before completing 5 years which is unethical."
+Many companies don't pay employees when they leave before completing 5 years, which is unethical.

 Sir,